kaugesaar/adwords-scripts/README.md

 Here you'll find a collection of my AdWords Scripts.
 Updated regularly - kinda.

+### Scripts/Labels/AutoLabels.js

+Adds labels to all your campaigns based on it's name and a separator.
+Solved a question over at the [adwords scripts google group](https://groups.google.com/forum/#!topic/adwords-scripts/yFcXYlH2mV8).

 ### Scripts/Reports/SearchVolume.js
 Total Search Volume for your Exact Match Keywords.
 The total search volume is based on your ```impressions / impression share``` - (e.g. 1000/0.25).
 Make sure to add your email in ```var email '';``` edit other config variables as desired.